mackenly/PyATEMAPI/README.md

 # PyATEMAPI
  Python ATEM REST API
+ 🛑 Do Not Use In Production, Still Needs More Testing 🛑

 ## Purpose
 To provide a web API for interfacing with ATEM Switchers.
 The API is designed to be as simple as possible and to be as flexible as possible.